adcimon/com.adcimon.raymarching/README.md

 # Raymarching

-This repository contains a toolkit to render signed distance functions with raymarching in Unity.
+This repository contains a toolkit to render signed distance fields with raymarching in Unity.

 ## Installation